-Jonathan Fitzgarrald and Cheryl Hodgson discuss a quality as personal brand, one your clients identify with you or niche.
-(Transcript provided.)
+Jonathan Fitzgarrald and Cheryl Hodgson discuss individuals with personal brands defining themselves with a personal quality or niche.

 CH: We were also talking earlier about Tim O’Brien and he authored the book “The Power of Personal Branding”: I understand you studied with Tim at one point?